ESA-APEx/apex_documentation/propagation/usecases.md

 ## Use Case 5: Generating large-scale maps or results based on on-demand EO services

-### Scenarios
+### Scenario

-* A project is currently testing and validating a data processing pipeline based on openEO or OGC Application Package on a limited subset of data and aims to upscale this pipeline for large-scale data processing.
+A project is currently testing and validating a data processing pipeline based on openEO or OGC Application Package on a limited subset of data and aims to upscale this pipeline for large-scale data processing.

 :::{.callout-tip}